Shipyrd/shipyrd/README.md

       traefik.http.routers.myapp-shipyrd.rule: Host(`shipyrd.myapp.com`)
 ```

-The accessory configuration requires one secret which is the `SHIPYRD_API_KEY`.
-Generate an
-API key(`bin/rails secret`) and set it in your env file as `SHIPYRD_API_KEY`,
-this will be the password for basic HTTP authentication.

-2. Configure your hooks.
+**Configure your Kamal hooks**

 Setup the `shipyrd` gem in your Rails application.

-- Add the `shipyrd` gem to your rails application
+- Add the `shipyrd` gem to Bundler
-- Set `SHIPYRD_API_KEY` to the same API key you just configured within Kamal.
+- Set `SHIPYRD_API_KEY` to the same API key you just configured within Kamal
-- Set `SHIPYRD_HOST` to the host you just set as a router with traefik.
+- Set `SHIPYRD_HOST` to the host you just set as a router for traefik

-.kamal/hooks/pre-connect
+*.kamal/hooks/pre-connect*
 ``` ruby
 #!/usr/bin/env ruby